jhertz/NASB/DI.md

 tl;dr its weird, but all you need to do to get proper DI is hold left/right/up/down depending on the move

+To make the above perfectly clear, you absolutely CAN still hold a diagonal, it just doesn't actually do anything different than holding the proper cardinal.

 * First, we figure out whether we're going to apply horizontal or vertical DI.
 * If the move specifies one, we're done with this step.
 If it specifies `Any`, we need to do some work: